bitnami/charts/bitnami/wavefront-prometheus-storage-adapter/README.md

 ## This Helm chart is deprecated

-The upstream project has been discontinued and no new features.
+This Helm chart is deprecated on our side and will not receive new updates.

 ## TL;DR